True Stories of Emergency Medical Evacuations

 What assistance services does Seven Corners provide?

-Seven Corners Assist provides medical and travel assistance, something we’ve been doing for 30 years.
+Seven Corners Assist provides medical and travel assistance, something we’ve been doing for more than 30 years.
 Medical assistance includes services such as medical bill payment guarantees, help locating medical care, medical record translations, medical escorts, and more in addition to emergency medical evacuation and medical repatriation.

 Travel assistance services include political and natural disaster evacuations (when applicable for your plan), embassy contact information, currency rates, inoculation and visa information, interpreter referrals, and more.